 He was also very skeptical of the accuracy of much military intelligence: “Many intelligence reports in war are contradictory; even more are false, and most are uncertain….
 In short, most intelligence is false.”
 This circumstance is generally described as the fog of war.

 Over 200 years ago General Clausewitz taught military strategy for 12 years as Director of the War College in Berlin, but his work is still studied today.
-Between 2005 and 2014 more than sixteen major English language books that focus specifically on his work were published.
+Between 2005 and 2014 more than sixteen major English language books focusing specifically on his work were published.